EffectOrientedProgramming/book/Chapters/05_Managing_Failure.md

 ```

 Wonderful!
-We have specific messages for all relevant error cases.
+We have specific messages for all relevant failure cases.
 However, this still suffers from downsides that become more painful as the codebase grows.

 - We do not know if `temperatureApp` can fail
 - Once we know it can fail, we must dig through the documentation or implementation to discover the different possibilities